Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 2. Click **New connection** and select **BigQuery** as the connection type.
 Reminder, don't select **BigQuery (Legacy)**.
 3. For the **Deployment Environment Authentication Method**, select **Workload Identity Federation**.
 4. Fill out the **Google Cloud Project ID** and any optional settings you need.
-5. From the drop down, select the Oauth Configuration you created in the previous section.
+5. Select the OAuth Configuration you created in the previous section from the drop-down.
 6. Configure your development connection:
-    - BigQuery Ouath (recommended)
+    - BigQuery OAuth (recommended)
         - Set this up in the same connection as the one you're using for WIF under **`OAuth2.0 settings`**
     - Service JSON
-        - You'll need to create a separate connection with the Service JSON configuration set up.
+        - You must create a separate connection with the Service JSON configuration.

 ### Set up project